samsquire/ideas5/README.md

 * mutually exclusive scheduling
 * binpack work

-Coroutines either have an event loop or an event scheduling function, it's just hidden from the user.
+Async and coroutines either have an event loop that isn't a loop or an event scheduling function, it's just hidden from the user.
 Coroutines at the assembly level have extremely more freedom than coroutines implemented in a high level language but the scheduler is much easier to write in a high level language.

 It's interesting that the event scheduling function is an example of an online algorithm in the style of 142.
 Online (Nonblocking/Blocking) use-adaptive algorithms APIs.